Last Updated on February 16, 2024 by Carne Diem

 - Olive Oil

-- ¼ tea Lime powder or crystallized lime May substitute Citric Acid
+- ¼ teaspoon Lime powder or crystallized lime May substitute Citric Acid

 - Prepare the seasoning by mixing together the fajita seasoning ingredients.